class Tensor(T, S)

 This should primarily be used by internal methods.
 Methods such

-provided more convenient access to editing the values
+as map! provided more convenient access to editing the values

 of a Tensor